-We first evaluate the proposed node reliability estimation protocol in scenarios where all nodes are honest but up to half the nodes in every layer are unreliable, as described in Appendix~\ref{exp-setup-reliability}.
-To evaluate the accuracy of the estimation given different amounts of measurement samples, we consider seven setups with between $25$k and $2$ million measurement packets in the epoch, corresponding to between $2.5$ and $200$ million total encoded packets for $p_\mathsf{lot}=1\%$.
-Figure~\ref{fig:perf-reliability} shows the resulting distributions of ${\epsilon}_j$ in each setup (aggregating samples from $20$ runs), distinguishing between reliable (black) and unreliable (blue) nodes.
-Note that ${\rho}_j=1$ for reliable nodes, and thus ${\epsilon}_j \leq 0$ for these, since their reliability cannot be overestimated.
-For unreliable nodes, i.e., such that ${\rho}_j < 1$, the error ${\epsilon}_j$ can be positive or negative.
+{\bf Unreliable setting.} We begin by evaluating node reliability estimation in a setting where all nodes are honest, but up to half the nodes in each layer may be unreliable.
+To assess estimation accuracy for varying amounts of measurement packets, we consider seven simulation setups with between $25,000$ and $2$ million measurement packets per epoch.
+These correspond to between 2.5 and 200 million total packets for $p_\mathsf{lot}=1\%$.
+Figure~\ref{fig:perf-reliability} shows the resulting distributions of the estimation error ${\epsilon}_j = \hat{\rho}_j - {\rho}_j$, distinguishing between reliable (black) and unreliable (blue) nodes.
+Simulation results are aggregated over 20 runs for each setup, each resulting in $320$ values of ${\epsilon}_j$ (i.e., $6400$ samples per pair of boxplots).
+Note that for reliable nodes, ${\rho}_j=1$, so their estimation error is always ${\epsilon}_j \leq 0$, since their true reliability cannot be overestimated.
+For unreliable nodes, i.e., those with ${\rho}_j < 1$, the error ${\epsilon}_j$ may be either positive or negative.

-As we can see in the figure, the reliability estimation error is small for reliable nodes (black boxes), and it becomes negligible once there are $100$k or more measurement samples.
-In such scenarios, the proposed node reliability estimation protocols are thus remarkably accurate in their estimations for reliable nodes.
-The estimation error is larger for unreliable nodes, though it decreases as more measurement samples are available: with $25$k samples the error range exceeds $7\%$ of possible reliability over-estimation and $5\%$ of under-estimation, while this error range is within $1\%$ of under- or over-estimation when $2$ million measurements are used.
-Note that nodes are rearranged in the mixnet per epoch and measured independently in each epoch.
-Thus, we can expect that per-epoch reliability estimation errors cancel each other out when averaging node reliability over multiple epochs.
+As shown in the figure, the reliability estimation error is consistently small for reliable nodes (black boxes), becoming negligible once $100$k or more measurement samples are used.
+The estimation error is larger for unreliable nodes but decreases with more samples: with $25$k samples the error range exceeds $7\%$ of overestimation and $5\%$ underestimation, while with $2$ million samples the error is contained within $\pm 1\%$.
+Note that nodes are rearranged in the mixnet each epoch and measured independently, so we expect per-epoch estimation errors to average out when reliability is tracked across many epochs.